[PREV - DOWN_WITH_ARISTOCRACY] [TOP]

 in this case, a provincal)

-Later on Julien has an initial they often over do it,
+they often over do it,

-repulsion to the Marquis depicting an unbelievable
+repulsion to the Marquis degree of stupidity.

-daughter, Mathilde, but this degree of stupidity.
+daughter, Mathilde, but this

 seems completely unbelieveable.